mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/2_Routing.markdown

 ## Routing

-Routing is similar to rails
+Routing in Merb is similar to Rails, if you take a look at your `router.rb` file

 ### Strings/Regex